bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 - String matching
 - Exhaustive search: Traveling salesman, Knapsack, and Assignment problems

+In general, brute force algorithms are too slow to be practical for anything but the smallest instances and you should always think how to avoid the brute force algorithms or how to finesse them into faster versions.

 ### Divide and Conquer

 Split the problem into two or more subproblems, solve the subproblems recursively, and then combine the solutions.
 Examples of divide-and-conquer algorithms using recursion: